mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 absolute_urls = ['https://' + domain + x for x in relative_urls]
 ```

-Reserve this technique for changes that are obvious, uncontroversial improvements.
+Reserve this technique for obvious, uncontroversial improvements.
 In the list comprehension example above, few Python developers would object to an 83% savings in code lines by using a built-in language feature.
-If you use it to demonstrate code that's just better as a matter of taste (e.g. style changes), code examples can make you look pushy instead of generous.
+In contrast, if you write a lengthy code example to demonstrate a change "better" as a matter of taste (e.g. style changes), code examples can make you look pushy instead of generous.

 Limit yourself to two or three code examples per review round.
 If you start writing their whole changelist for them, it can signal that you don't think they're capable of writing their own code.